kragen/derctuo/markdown/globoflexia.md

 By cutting the shape of a stirrer out of, for example, styrofoam, you can get a very lightweight tool.
-But styrofoam is soluble in all kinds of solvents, and it's kind of weak.
+But styrofoam is soluble in all kinds of solvents, and it’s kind of weak.
 By wrapping it with fiberglass cloth, as is done to construct some boats and aircraft, you can greatly strengthen it.
 A coating of, for example, paraffin, low-density polyethylene, teflon, epoxy, or polyester casting resin,